programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 These steps will be covered fairly quickly; don't worry if you feel you are not following everything in this section, the lesson will get back to what is happening in more detail when we get to the [the workflow of a computer vision problem section](#the-workflow-of-a-supervised-computer-vision-problem).

 The first thing we'll do is import the required modules from the fastai library.
-In this case, we import `vision.all` since we are working on a computer vision task.[^star]
+In this case, we import `vision.all` since we are working on a computer vision task.[^10]

 ```python
 from fastai.vision.all import *